 c.
-The minimum three clear days public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice d.
+The minimum three clear days public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice

+- d.
 Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
-The public's exclusion from part or all of the meeting shall be by a resolution which shall give reasons for the public's exclusion: 'Resolved that the press and public are temporarily excluded whilst matters pertaining to staff/commercial issues are discussed and that they are instructed to withdraw from the meeting'.

-- e.
-Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda.
-Councillors may question that evidence, but no debate is permitted. - f.
-Public participation will be allowed at the beginning of individual agenda items on the basis set out in standing order 3(e) after advising the Clerk prior to the meeting, of their intention to speak.
-In accordance with standing orders 3(h) and 3(i), speakers will be permitted to speak for no more than three minutes, with no more than 3 public speakers on each agenda item.
-No further comments may be made by the public during discussion and voting. - g.
-The period designated for public participation at a meeting in order with standing order 3(e) shall not exceed 15 minutes unless directed by the Chairperson of the meeting. - h.
-Subject to standing order 3(g), a member of the public may speak only once, and shall not speak for more than 3 minutes. - i.
-No more than three speakers will be allowed to speak on any one subject and groups of speakers for or against an issue will be encouraged to appoint a spokesperson. - j.
+The public's exclusion from part or all of the meeting shall be by a resolution which shall give reasons for the public's exclusion. - e.
+Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda. - f.
+The period designated for public participation at a meeting in order with standing order 3(e) shall not exceed 15 minutes. - g.
+Subject to standing order 3(g), a member of the public may speak only once, and shall not speak for more than 3 minutes. - h.
 In accordance with standing order 3(e), a question shall not require a response at the meeting or start a debate on the question.
-The Chairperson of the meeting may direct that a written or oral response by given. - k.
-Notice of questions/statements need not be submitted in writing, but questions of which notice has been given are likely to receive a more detailed reply.
-Speakers will, however, be required to arrive ten minutes before the start of the meeting and to indicate their wish to speak to the Clerk.
-The order of speaking shall be in the order in which requests to speak are received. - Questions/comments should relate to matters over which the Council has powers or duties, or which affect the town and should be relevant to the responsibilities of the Council/committee at which asked. - m.
-A record of a public participation session at a meeting shall be included in the minutes of that meeting and shall briefly outline content of their participation. - n.
-A person who speaks at a meeting shall direct their comments to the Chairperson of the meeting. - o.
+The Chair of the meeting may direct that a written or oral response by given. - i.
+A person shall stand when requesting to speak and when speaking (except when a person has a disability or is likely to suffer discomfort).
+The chair of the meeting may at any time permit a person to be seated when speaking. - j.
+A person who speaks at a meeting shall direct their comments to the Chair of the meeting. - k.
 Only one person is permitted to speak at a time.
-If more than one person wants to speak, the Chairperson of the meeting shall direct the order of speaking.
+If more than one person wants to speak, the Chair of the meeting shall direct the order of speaking.

-p.
 Subject to standing order 3(q), a person who attends a meeting is permitted to report on the meeting whilst the meeting is open to the public.
 To "report" means to film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary about the meeting so that the report or commentary is available as the meeting takes place or later to persons not present.

-q.
+m.
 A person present at a meeting may not provide an oral report or commentary about a meeting as it takes place without permission.

-r.
+n.
 The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present.